antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 I carried on walking to the nearby (excellent) [Jacob's Ladder Inn](http://www.thejacobsladderinn.co.uk/) for a refreshing beverage.

-A few metres later, as I reached Vernon Place, the continuation of Gyllyng Street, lo and behold, there she was.
+A few metres later I reached Vernon Place, the continuation of Gyllyng Street.
+Lo and behold, there she was.

 Google Streetmaps does the job again: